 Wherever you live, if you’re worried about your memory, the Alzheimer’s Society offers a range of memory support services including info and advice, support groups and other help to stay independent.
 They also organise singing groups and foster dementia friendly environments in the community.

-NHS Bucks I couldn’t find much on their site about dementia or mental impairment support when I used their search function (feel free to put me right), but it’s a useful resource for Bucks health matters.
+As for NHS Bucks I couldn’t find much on their site about dementia or mental impairment support when I used their search function (feel free to put me right), but it’s a useful resource for other Bucks health matters.

 Local care service providers

 Healthwatch Bucks and Healthwatch Oxon are the equivalent of Tripadvisor for Bucks and Oxon health and social care service providers.
-We users can rate or give feedback to local hospitals, social care services or dentists etc, often driving change that benefits all.
+Bucks service users like us can rate or give feedback to local hospitals, social care services or dentists etc, often driving change that benefits all.
 These are also the organisations to contact if you would like information and advice on a specific service provider too.

 Local carer support service providers

 Carers Bucks.
-If someone relies on you for help or can’t manage without you, then these guys can support you.
+If someone relies on you for help or can’t manage without you, then this team can support you.
 For info, advice, training and access to support groups.
+They’ve supported me through some particularly challenging times.

-Carers Oxfordshire provide similar support to Carers Bucks.
-They also have an emergency support care service (usually 1 to 48 hours in length, depending on needs) should a carer themselves have an emergency and can no longer care.
-Oxon carers need to join the service before the emergency!
-More details here.
+Carers Oxfordshire provides similar support to Carers Bucks.
+Pre-covid they used to have an emergency support care service (usually 1 to 48 hours in length, depending on need) should a carer themselves have an emergency and be unable to care.
+But I can’t it now (Feb 2022).

 Local health and fitness service providers